-Mortgage rates fell this week in Atlanta.
-Meanwhile, the city's first Aloft hotel opened, replacing the Days Inn Atlanta Downtown, according to the Atlanta Business Chronicle.
+Mortgage rates were nearly stagnant this week in Atlanta.
+Meanwhile, the ninth-largest home builder in the nation is creating a new regional headquarters in the city, according to the Atlanta Business Chronicle.

-The benchmark 30-year fixed-rate mortgage in Atlanta dropped to 4.38 percent from 4.46 percent, according to the Bankrate.com national survey of large lenders.
-The mortgages in this week's survey had an average total of 0.28 discount and origination points.
-Nationally, the 30-year fixed-rate mortgage was 4.43 percent.
+The benchmark 30-year fixed-rate mortgage in Atlanta remained at 4.33 percent, according to the Bankrate.com national survey of large lenders.
+The mortgages in this week's survey had an average total of 0.1 discount and origination points.
+Nationally, the 30-year fixed-rate mortgage was 4.31 percent.

 Shop mortgage rates in your area.